-I’m now living in Burbank, California on the edge of Toluca Lake in Los Angeles and loving it.
-The village of Toluca Lake is a quaint offshoot of North Hollywood but has it’s own Chamber of Commerce.
-It was founded in 1939 and its honorary mayor is Fritz Coleman, who is a well-known weatherman for NBCLA News and a comedian.
-I can easily walk to Warner Brothers, Universal Studios and Citywalk, NBC, ABC, Disney Studios and the Warner Brother’s Ranch.
-Not far away is Griffith Park and Hollywood is just over the hill.
+The village of Toluca Lake, founded in 1939, is a quaint offshoot of North Hollywood but has its own Chamber of Commerce.
+Its honorary mayor is comedian Fritz Coleman, who is a celebrity weatherman for NBCLA News.
+The main thoroughfare is Riverside Dr., which is within walking distance from Warner Brothers, Universal Studios and Citywalk, NBC, ABC, Disney Studios, and the Warner Brothers Ranch.
+Griffith Park is not far away and Hollywood is just over the hill.

-Toluca Lake is best known as the residence of Bob Hope who lived there until he died in 2003 at the age of 100.
-When I was living there I walked by his house almost every day.
-One of its first residents was Amelia Earhart.
-Other former Toluca Lake celebrities include Bing Crosby, Ozzie and Harriet, Frankie Avalon, Bette Davis, Donnie and Marie, Henry Winkler, Ron Howard, and Jonathan Winters.
+It’s best known as the former home of Bob Hope who lived there until he died in 2003 at the age of 100.
+When I was living there I walked by his house all the time.
+One of its first notable residents was Amelia Earhart.
+Other former Toluca Lake celebrities have included Bing Crosby, Ozzie and Harriet, Frankie Avalon, Bette Davis, Donnie and Marie, Henry Winkler, Ron Howard, and Jonathan Winters.
 Recently, it’s been the home of Steve Carell, Melissa McCarthy, Octavia Spencer, and Kirsten Dunst.

 It’s not unusual to see a film or TV show company shooting on the streets nearby.
 There are always studio equipment trucks, honey wagons (mobile dressing rooms) catering tents set up somewhere in the neighborhood.
 Film crews, production people, and actors flock to local eateries during their lunch break so you never know who you could schmooze with.

-The charming original homes in the area were built in the 1920s in the Spanish Style and many have tiny one space garages that were built to fit a Model T. Sprawling mansions are lined up by the Lakeside Golf Course below Universal Studios.
+The charming original homes in the area were built in the 1920s in the Spanish Style and some have tiny one-space garages that were built to fit a Model T. Sprawling mansions are lined up by the Lakeside Golf Course below Universal Studios.

 Toluca Lake Landmarks

-Even though Toluca Lake is small it has its share of iconic landmarks.
+Toluca Lake may be small, but it has its share of iconic landmarks.